General facts

 Energy

 Energy is one of the biggest sectors in France.
 Over 70% of its energy, however, is nuclear, so France will strive to change to renewable energy in the coming years.
 Leading companies include electricity company EDF and solar energy company Engie.
+EDF’s revenue in 2022 was €143.5 billion and the company boasts over 160,000 employees.

 Manufacturing

 The manufacturing industry in France is worth billions of euros.
-As the home of Renault and Peugeot, it manufactures millions of car parts and 6 million cars every year.
+As the home of Renault and Peugeot, France manufactures millions of car parts and 6 million cars every year.
 France is also one of the four founding countries of Airbus and the Airbus headquarters is based in Toulouse.

 Tourism